forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

    ```

 To upgrade, copy these new properties to your generated
-deploy-forseti-<timestamp>.yaml.
+deploy-forseti-<TIMESTAMP>.yaml.
 Then, update the placeholders to the values
 you want to use.
-For example, the project id of the project that Forseti is
+For example, the id of the project that Forseti is
 running in, "default", "default".

-1. Inspect `deploy-forseti-<timestamp>.yaml` and verify if your ```branch-name```
+1. Inspect `deploy-forseti-<TIMESTAMP>.yaml` and verify if your ```branch-name```
    property is hardcoded to a specific version.
 If so, update it to the latest
    version.